 Our second plan is to create a volunteer network to allow Canadians to get involved with our charity’s work and give them the opportunity to do more than just talk about it and hope someone does something.
 We’re calling it The Watch and it will be a network of like-minded people across this country that will keep watch on government abuse and be the boots on the ground fighting for our rights and freedoms.

 As you can appreciate, there are many things to finalize after my Carol’s passing.
-This was completely unexpected, and I am completely unprepared for this kind of pain.
+This was completely unexpected, and I was completely unprepared for this kind of pain.
 When you lose someone, someone you’ve spent 40 years with, raised a family and worked together on building a vision for the future, the hole is large and the emptiness difficult to manage.
 I am very fortunate to have my entire family close by me right now as we all grieve together.

 Again, thank you all for your support and encouragement to Carol, she treasured all of you.

 As I mentioned, this work will continue.
 Carol created a body of work that is unprecedented.
-She won case after case and created a methodology in her approach to the practice of Constitutional Law.
-As the Executive Director of Rights and Freedoms Advocate, I am committed to carrying everything my Carol has created forward.
+She won case after case and created a methodology in her approach to the practice of Constitutional law.
+As the Executive Director of Freedoms Advocate, I am committed to carrying everything my Carol has created forward.
 All that she and I planned for the coming years will be acted upon, and we are trusting that you, our faithful donors, are wanting to join us in this effort.

 One of the most exciting aspects will be the creation of The Watch, our volunteer network.
 This will be the first time average citizens can play an active role in ensuring our Charter rights and freedoms are secure and, in areas where government tramples them, fought for.